Rory Gilmore: Storylines

 Rory and Logan reunite and cement their relationship despite his post-graduation spell working in London, England, and a failed business.
-She cultivates new friendships with girls involved in the arts and drama, Olivia and Lucy, although these relationships become fraught when Marty, a friend who had a crush on Rory in an earlier season, is revealed to be Lucy’s boyfriend.
-Having been unexpectedly elected editor of the Yale Daily News, Rory’s tenure later comes to an end and leaves her feeling deflated.
-She continues to work towards her goal, applying for the Reston Fellowship, to become an intern at The New York Times, as well as applying and interviewing for other jobs.
+She cultivates new friendships with Olivia and Lucy, girls involved in the arts and drama, but these relationships become fraught when Marty, a friend who had a crush on Rory in an earlier season, is revealed to be Lucy’s boyfriend.
+Having been unexpectedly elected editor of the Yale Daily News, Rory’s tenure later ends and leaves her feeling deflated.
+She continues to work towards her goal, applying for the Reston Fellowship and becoming an intern at The New York Times, as well as applying and interviewing for other jobs.
 She turns down one firm job offer, counting on getting the Reston Fellowship.
 When she is rejected, Rory is in turmoil, unable to concentrate on a final exam about John Milton’s epic poem, Paradise Lost, and generally experiencing great uncertainty about her future.

 At Rory’s own graduation party, where it is revealed she graduated with honors and membership in Phi Beta Kappa, Logan unexpectedly proposes marriage and asks her to move to Palo Alto, California, with him.
 She considers his offer but ultimately declines, suggesting they try to maintain a long-distance relationship.
-She says that she relishes the openness of her life and the opportunities before her: marriage now would limit that.
+She says that she relishes the openness of her life and the opportunities before her; marriage now would limit that.
 Logan, however, finds the prospect of "going backwards" in their relationship unappealing and issues the ultimatum that it is "all or nothing."
-Rory wordlessly returns his engagement ring and Logan walks away.
+Rory wordlessly returns his engagement ring, and Logan walks away.
 As of the final episode, Rory had prepared numerous résumés to mail before going on vacation with her mother.
-When another reporter drops out at the last moment, she is offered a job as a reporter for an online magazine, covering Barack Obama's presidential campaign and his bid for the Democratic Party nomination.
-Luke throws a surprise graduation party for Rory, which closes out the series.
+When another reporter drops out at the last moment, she is offered a job as a reporter for an online magazine, covering Barack Obama's first presidential campaign and his bid for the Democratic Party nomination.
+Luke throws Rory a surprise graduation party, closing the original series.

 Nine years later, Rory is in a rut.
-She has become a successful freelance journalist, but was fired from a job to ghostwrite a book, and gave up her apartment to stay in different places like New York, London, and Stars Hollow.
-She has been dating a man named Paul for two years, but does not seem to be invested in their relationship.
+She has become a successful freelance journalist but was fired from a job to ghostwrite a book and gave up her apartment to stay in different places like New York, London, and Stars Hollow.
+She has been dating a man named Paul for two years but does not seem to be invested in their relationship.
 After breaking up with Paul, she also engages in casual sex, including with a nameless man in a Wookie costume.